Christmas Opening Hours, Useful Information and Key Contacts

 Encourage the person to break the isolation - by reporting the abuse.
 Encourage them to take all threats very seriously.
 Never minimise the threats made by the abuser.

-Remember that supporting someone is a challenge.
+Remember that supporting someone can be difficult.
 Look after yourself while supporting your friend, colleague or family member.
 Remember to keep yourself safe at all times.
 Most of all be very patient and do not give up on them because your help and support can make a difference.

 If you are concerned for a work colleague you could check if your employer has a Domestic Abuse policy in place, for those who are experiencing domestic abuse, with your Personnel department.
 This could offer useful support with work issues for the person you are concerned for.